 Supporting the work of the Bandhavgarh Tiger Reserve forest guards.

-The Bandhavgarh Tiger Reserve is a protected 1536.93 square kilometre area of tiger habitat located in the central Indian highlands.
+The Bandhavgarh Tiger Reserve is a protected 1536.93 square kilometer area of tiger habitat located in the central Indian highlands.
 The reserve currently supports around 70 tigers along with other important native species.
-The Corbett Foundation aims to provide the forest guards who protect the reserve with solar lights, enabling them to safely monitor tigers and other indigenous species.
+With the help of Blair Drummond, the Corbett Foundation aims to provide the forest guards who protect the reserve with the skills and equipment necessary to conserve the forest and the animals which rely upon it for survival.

 Where your money goes